 Once you make the starter, you will leave it sitting out on the counter for 5 days.
 You will feed the starter on the fifth day and then 6 to 8 hours later after feeding, you will take a cup of starter off to make bread with.
 The remaining starter in the container will then go in the refrigerator until you are ready to make bread again.

-How Much Bread will this starter make?
+How Much Bread will this Sourdough Starter Using Potato Flakes make?

 Once your starter has hit its maturation on the 5th day, you will remove the 1 cup of starter.
 The 1 cup of starter will make two loaves of bread if you are using normal-size loaf pans.